meredithcook/meredithcook.reked/_posts/2022-07-31-my-best-advice-to-women-starting-seminary.md

 date: 2022-07-31
 description: A woman's seminary experience is unique.
 After a decade of experience, conversations, and observations, this is my best advice for any female planning to go to seminary.   # Add post description (optional)
 img:  student.jpg # Add image post (optional)
-tags:  [women, seminary, theologial education] # add tag
+tags:  [women, seminary, theological education] # add tag
 GA: U263725632
 ---